Why Is Creative UX Design Crucial For CRO? Why UX Design Matters.

 UX design starts before the user is even aware of your company.
 What’s more, it doesn’t stop with a sale.
 It doesn’t even stop if a user chooses a competitor’s product over yours.
 UX design goes on indefinitely, evolving and optimising to provide the best experience possible.

 User experience design is sometimes used interchangeably with phrases like ‘usability’ and ‘user interface design (UI).’
-Usability and UI are important features of UX design, but UX design covers a much vaster, big-picture array of interactions and experiences.
+Usability and UI are important features of UX design, but UX design covers a much vaster, vast array of interactions and UX activities such as competitor research, user interviews, UX workshops and usability testing.

 Related article — 6 Reasons Why Content Is So Important For Great Web Design